augcog/ISAACS_Jetson/README.md

 ### Installing other ROS Packages
 - ROS Bridge, for sending data to other computers on the network, namely VR interface (or ISAACS server in the future). `sudo apt-get install ros-melodic-rosbridge-server`

+### Setting Up the Unity Interface
+The Unity interface with instructions to get it set up can be found [here](https://github.com/immersive-command-system/ImmersiveDroneInterface_2/tree/rfs-test).
+Our team is using the version on the rfs-test branch of the repo for our work with this script, so we suggest users do the same.

 ## Tests

 ### Voxblox (and ROS) Test